isuru89/oasis/docs/specs/common-spec.md

 ## selector

-Selector field matches the incoming event and filter out events which should be send for processing by the respective rule.
+Selector field matches the incoming events, filter them out and forward for further processing by the respective rule.

 This field is mandatory for every rule.